7 Tips to Keep Your Pet Safe During a Remodel

 - Watch out for dangerous materials.
 Small hazardous items may get left on the floor and cut tender paws, such as nails, staples, tacks, and anything sharp.

 - Keep the family informed.
-Let all family members know that it is their shared responsibility to watch out for the safety of your pets.
-Consider having a frank conversation with your workers to let them know that there are pets in the house, and that they must faithfully clean all work areas at the end of each day and stabilize all loose items.
+Let all family members know that it is their shared responsibility to watch out for the safety of their pets.
+Consider having a frank conversation with your workers to let them know that there are pets in the house and that they must faithfully clean all work areas at the end of each day and stabilize all loose items.

-You’ll have plenty to think about while you prepare for a remodeling project.
-Hiring contractors, making important design decisions, and being realistic about your budget are enough to fill up your time as it is, so making sure your pets are safe and cared for should be taken care of before any projects begin.
+You’ll have plenty to think about while you prepare for a remodeling or new addition project.
+Hiring contractors, making important design decisions, and being realistic about your budget is enough to fill up your time as it is, so making sure your pets are safe and cared for should be taken care of before any projects begin.

-JM Construction would love to hear from you about your remodeling dreams, so contact us today so we can go over some ideas to make those dreams a reality.
+JM Construction would love to hear from you about your remodeling dreams.
+Request a consult so we can discuss how to make those dreams a reality.